freeCodeCamp/freeCodeCamp/docs/how-to-translate-the-website.md

 ### Complex Elements Nested

-Other times, you will want to have certain text inside another element, an achor tag is a good example:
+Other times, you will want to have certain text inside another element, an anchor tag is a good example:

 ```js
 // in the component: